 If you want to stop the CPAP air leaks from your mouth or lips while you sleep, this article will give you some solutions.

-I have had my cpap machine for about 3 months...nasal mask seals good but some nights i keep blowing air out of lips even with chin strap on.
+I have had my CPAP machine for about three months...nasal mask seals good, but some nights I keep blowing air out of lips even with chin strap on.

 I have now tried a full nasal and mouth mask for a trial period but had a real hard time to get the seal to stop leaking...any ideas???

 CPAP mask leaks are one of the main reasons for quitting the treatment.
 However, I can give you some ideas to prevent mouth leaking and lip flutter.

 their lips, seriously, cause they can't think of a better way to stop the leaks.

 As an alternative to duct tape - you can use a medical tape called Blenderm

 by 3M.
 It is clear, stays put but comes off clean and easily, and does't irritate your skin.

 You should leave a 1/2 inch tab turned under and taped together for fast removal just in case.

 With the tape, I don't think you have to wear the CPAP chin strap.
 I figure you've got enough crap on your head as it is.
 However, if it doesn't work, try this method with the chin strap.